vachhaniparth96/git-walkthrough/git_notes.md

     git status - tells us what is happening in a local repository at any given moment

+    git push origin main- pushes the commited changes back up to the github repository

 Intro to GitHub- https://generalassembly.instructure.com/courses/161/pages/intro-to-github?module_item_id=2746

 GitHub is the most prominent online storage space for collaborative work.